• Skip to main content

 The U.S. Department of Labor (DOL) requires UAMS to have updated federal and state posters/notices posted in all buildings where UAMS employees work.
 This includes buildings on and off campus, including Regional Programs sites and all buildings owned by UAMS and/or in which space is used by UAMS.
 These posters should be placed conspicuously in areas where employees and applicants may readily observe them, such as a hallway or a break room.

-Click on link below to access required postings.
+Click on the link below to access the required postings.

 Sexual Harassment – Title IX and Title VII

-All employees have a right to work in an environment free of discrimination, which includes freedom from harassment.
-UAMS takes the safety and security of our students, faculty, staff, non-employees, guests and visitors seriously.
-Title IX and Title VII compliance is essential to ensuring and promoting a safe and secure environment, optimum for learning, research and creative work.
+All employees have a right to work in an environment free of hostility and harassment.
+UAMS takes the safety and security of our students, faculty, staff, non-employees, guests, and visitors seriously.
+Title IX and Title VII compliance is essential to ensuring and promoting a safe and secure environment, optimum for learning, research, and creative work.
 Reporting sexual misconduct is critical to UAMS’ timely response to eliminate harassment, prevent recurrences, and address its effects.

 Launch the i-safe reporting system